What is obesity

 While most people accept that extreme fatness is not desirable, many are more resistant towards government attempts to enforce healthy lifestyles.
 At the extreme end this has seen parents feed burgers to their children through school gates after the government enforced new healthier school meals.

 The public may resent government attempts to encourage healthy eating but the government has in turn been criticised for failing to promote or enable healthy lifestyles.
-Many point out it is inconsistent for ministers to lecture school children about healthy lunch choices while allowing the sale of school playing fields.
+Many point out that it is inconsistent for ministers to lecture school children about healthy lunch choices while allowing the sale of school playing fields.
 Infrastructure such as cycle lanes is also poor in the UK compared to other European nations and many claim that private gyms remain prohibitively expensive.

 A correlation can be observed between socio-economic status and obesity, although at least one recent study has found this is less pronounced among children.
 This has led many to interpret obesity as a symptom of health inequality.
 Although many commentators do note factors such as the price of gym membership, much of the blame for higher levels of obesity among poor people is placed on dietary choices.